mesfind/bioinfo-python/_episodes/02-datatypes.md

 ~~~
 {: .output}

-You can also use a tuple as a key
+You can also use a tuple as a key, but only if the tuple contains hashable elements (strings, numbers, tuples):

 ~~~
 my_dict2 = {(1,2,3) : 3}